motionharvest/VectorScrolling/readme.md

 #### scroll ####
 `scroll` is triggered when the element is on the screen and the user scrolls.
 A value between -1 and 1 is passed to indicate how much of the element is on the screen.

-When the element is exactly centered on the screen, offset is 0
+When the element is exactly centered on the screen, offset is 0.

+When the element is completely below the screen, offset is -1

+When the element is completely above the screen, offset is 1.

 #### render ####
 `render` is triggered when the element is on the screen using requestAnimationFrame.
 A value between -1 and 1 is passed to indicate how much of the element is on the screen.

 When the element is exactly centered on the screen, offset is 0

+When the element is completely below the screen, offset is -1

+When the element is completely above the screen, offset is 1.

 There is a demo included showing how to control a Greensock TimelineLite animation with this new implementation.
 Everything else should be easy to figure out for yourself.